Battle of the Beanfield: Main events

 After staying the previous night in Savernake Forest, the Convoy on the morning of 1 June numbered up to 140 vehicles, most of them buses and vans converted into living spaces; it is estimated they contained 600 people.
 The police had laid down an exclusion zone 4 miles (6.4 km) around the perimeter of Stonehenge, which the convoy hoped to breach.
 The Convoy met resistance when the police set up a roadblock near Shipton Bellinger about 7 miles (11 km) from Stonehenge.
 This was achieved by tipping three lorry loads of gravel across the road.
 According to The Observer, the convoy evaded the main roadblock on the A303 by slipping down a side road but were then met with a second roadblock.
 At this juncture the police claim that some traveller vehicles rammed police vehicles in an attempt to escape the roadblock.
 At around the same time the police smashed the windscreens of traveller vehicles and arrested occupants.

 Most traveller vehicles broke into an adjacent field, by driving through a hedgerow according to one source.
 A stand-off consequently ensued.
 Travellers made attempts to negotiate with police but the officer in charge, Assistant Chief Constable Lionel Grundy, ordered that all travellers be arrested.
 There were outbreaks of violence during which several members of the Convoy received head injuries.
 An ambulance was allowed through to take them to hospital.
 Police Officer Bernie Lund, who was on scene, claimed that during the stand-off, petrol bombs and sticks were thrown at officers.
 However The Guardian states that travellers were not armed with petrol bombs and that police intelligence suggesting that they were "was false".

 At 7pm officers in riot gear entered the field and launched a final attack.
 Pregnant women and those holding babies were hit by police with truncheons according to The Observer, who also noted journalist Nick Davies stating that police were hitting "anybody (that) they could reach".
 When some travellers tried to escape by driving away through the field police allegedly threw truncheons, shields, fire-extinguishers and stones at them to stop them.
-The Observer and The Independent report that travellers' vehicles were smashed and set on fire.

-One traveller was taken away with a suspected fractured skull.